James C. Harrington

-James C. Harrington is a Texas civil rights lawyer and founder of the Texas Civil Rights Project.
-Dedicated to social justice, he fought for worker's rights alongside Cesar Chavez and the United Farm Workers.
+James "Jim" C. Harrington is a Texas civil rights lawyer and founder of the Texas Civil Rights Project.
+Dedicated to social justice, he fought for workers' rights alongside Cesar Chavez and the United Farm Workers.
 Harrington had a reputation for taking on powerful adversaries, including the Texas Supreme Court and the Texas State Bar.
 He worked on a variety of cases, including civil rights, worker's rights, racial discrimination, as well as many cases under the Americans with Disabilities Act (ADA).
 Harrington was an adjunct law professor at University of Texas, popular with students who sought more than a theoretical perspective.

 Early life

 Influenced by his Irish Catholic childhood and summers working with migrant farm workers in Michigan, Harrington grew up wanting to help the poor.
 At first he studied to be a priest, however after eight years he had a revelation that he could be a more effective advocate as a lawyer.
-He enrolled in law school at the University of Detroit, where he met he met Rebecca Flores.
+He enrolled in law school at the University of Detroit, where he met Rebecca Flores.
 They married in 1972.
 The next year they moved to Texas and Harrington began working for the Texas branch of the American Civil Liberties Union.